The practice of witchcraft is deeply rooted in history, and has—excuse the joke—conjured up some very interesting myths. Here are a few facts.

 10. Witches really did “fly” on broomsticks, in a way.

-The origins of the broom as a witch's preferred mode of transportation is ... pretty weird.
-People who practiced witchcraft experimented with herbs and potions in rituals that may have used the mandrake plant.
+The origins of the broom as a witch's preferred mode of transportation is ... pretty weird, although if you were looking for the best gifts for witches, you might still be tempted to consider a broom a good option.
+As it happens, people who practiced witchcraft experimented with herbs and potions in rituals that may have used the mandrake plant.
 Mandrake contains scopolamine and atropine, two alkaloids that cause feelings of euphoria in low doses and hallucinations in higher doses.